wcarman1/Metaswitch-Subscriber-Gateway-Query/README.txt

 TESTED:

-I tested and use this on my Metaswitch running v9.2.
+I tested and use this on my Metaswitch running v9.2 and v9.3.20.

 SIDE NOTE: